vgurianov/srt/docs/analysis_model.md

 ## 4. Mechanical motion  and interaction

-If local time has shift and cell has particle then possible motion particle and interaction.
+If local time has shift and cell has a particle then possible motion particle and interaction.
 Mechanical motion and interaction are depicted in fig.6.
 ![Fig6](Fig1-2-6.png)
 Figure 6.
 Mechanical motion and interaction

-In Pseudo code, we have
+In Pseudocode, we have

  ```
 void ItemRun(Temp *tt, int tGlob, Carrier *c) {